Does Secondary Fermentation Increase Alcohol? Expert Tips

 • Sugar fermentability: Not all sugars are fermentable by yeast.
 Different sugars have varying degrees of fermentability.
 Some sugars, such as glucose and fructose, are highly fermentable, while others, like lactose, are not easily fermentable.

 • Yeast strain: Different yeast strains have varying levels of alcohol tolerance.
-Some strains can withstand higher alcohol concentrations and continue fermenting, producing higher alcohol content.
+Some strains can withstand higher alcohol concentrations and continue fermenting to produce higher alcohol content.

 • Fermentation temperature: The temperature at which fermentation occurs can impact alcohol production.
 Yeast activity and fermentation efficiency are influenced by temperature, with optimal ranges typically specified for each yeast strain.